 To select the best window air conditioner, we began by looking at cooling capacity.
 With air conditioners, capacity is determined by the BTUs.
-While BTUs can range from 5,000 to 25,000 we centered the bulk of our research between 5,000 and 12,000 BTUs to accommodate rooms ranging from 150 to 550 square feet.
+While BTUs can range from 5,000 to 25,000 we centered the bulk of our research between 5,000 BTU air conditioners and 12,000 BTUs to accommodate rooms ranging from 150 to 550 square feet.
 Although, we presently avoided the top 15000 BTU window air conditioners for this list.
 After BTUs, other features we prioritized included energy efficiency, temperature controls, and dimensions.
 These are features that can also be found in some of the most popular air conditioners.

-Because of these factors, we selected the Frigidaire FFRA0511R1E 5,000 BTU Mini-Compact Air Conditioner as the best window air conditioner in 2020.
-This easy to install air conditioner comes with a window mounting kit and is ideal for smaller spaces up to 150 square feet.
+Because of these factors, we selected the Frigidaire FFRA0511R1E 5,000 BTU Mini-Compact Air Conditioner as the best window air conditioner.
+This easy-to-install air conditioner comes with a window mounting kit and is ideal for smaller spaces up to 150 square feet.
 With an EER of 11.1, you’ll appreciate the increased energy efficiency when it’s time to pay your utility bills.
 A simplified control panel, a built-in dehumidifier, and multiple cooling and fan settings help to highlight this air conditioner’s benefits.
-It will keep you cool this summer, which is when you need the best WiFi smart air conditioner.
+It will keep you cool this summer, which is also when you need the best WiFi smart air conditioner.

 Top 7 Best Window Air Conditioners Compared

 Other core features that we found useful included the dehumidifying mode which removes up to 1.1 pints of moisture from the air per hour as it cools a room.
 You’ll also like that there are two cooling settings and two fan speeds for easy customization.
 The removable filter is antibacterial to help maintain cleaner air.
 And pleated side panels help to create a secure fit and prevent air from leaking out of your window.
 Keep in mind the noise level of this unit, for it’s not the quietest model on the market, unfortunately.
 For an RV you want to check out the best RV air conditioner.

 LG is an established brand for appliances and their 8,000 BTU LW8016ER Window-Mounted Air Conditioner is our Honorable Mention because of its increased cooling capacity and easy to use control panel.
 With an EER rating of 12.1, you can quickly and efficiently cool rooms up to 340 square feet.